duevil/ESP32MiniBTSpeaker/README.md

-# ESP32 Mini WiBluetooth Speaker
+# ESP32 Mini Bluetooth Speaker

 This project is a simple Bluetooth speaker using an ESP32 and a MAX98357A amplifier.